Joe Louis: Legacy

-A memorial to Louis was dedicated in Detroit (at Jefferson Avenue and Woodward) on October 16, 1986.
+On October 16, 1986, a memorial to Louis was dedicated at Jefferson Avenue and Woodward in Detroit.
 The sculpture, commissioned by Time, Inc. and executed by Robert Graham, is a 24 ft arm with a fisted hand suspended by a 24 ft pyramidal framework.
 It represents the power of his punch both inside and outside the ring.

 In an interview with Arsenio Hall in the late 1980s, former heavyweight champion Muhammad Ali stated that his two biggest influences in boxing were Sugar Ray Robinson and Joe Louis.

-On February 27, 2010, an 8 ft bronze statue of Louis was unveiled in his Alabama hometown.
-The statue, by sculptor Casey Downing, Jr., sits on a base of red granite outside the Chambers County Courthouse.
+After Joe Louis died, Ali stated, "Whatever I said before, I don't mean it, 'cause Joe Louis was the greatest."
+Ali then told the Washington Post: Look at Joe's life.
+Everybody loved Joe.
+He would have been marked as evil if he was evil, but everybody loved Joe.
+From black folks to red-neck Mississippi crackers, they loved him.
+They're all crying.
+That shows you.
+Howard Hughes dies, with all his billions, not a tear.
+Joe Louis, everybody cried.On February 27, 2010, an 8 ft bronze statue of Louis was unveiled in his Alabama hometown.
+The statue, by sculptor Casey Downing Jr., sits on a base of red granite outside the Chambers County Courthouse.

 In 1993, he became the first boxer to be honored on a postage stamp issued by the U.S. Postal Service.